Trytotryto/LearnOpenGL/README.md

-# LearnOpenGL
+# LittleFrame
-The repository contains the functions related in littleMesh
+The repository contains the DGP's homework of trytotry.